vitelabs/vite-wiki/docs/tutorial/contract/dapp.md

 ## Call Contract

-When successfully deployed, contract can be called by sending call contract request transaction with vitejs, which required menonic.
+When successfully deployed, contract can be called by sending call contract request transaction through vite.js library.
+However, this operation would require to know user's mnemonic in advance.

 ### Isolation of dApp and Private Key

-As independent application developed by 3rd party, for security reason, dApp should not have access to user's private key.
+As independent application developed by 3rd party, for security reason, dApp should not have access to user's private key or mnemonics.
 To address this issue, Vite mobile wallet provides two solutions.
 - [@vite/bridge](https://www.npmjs.com/package/@vite/bridge)
     Vite bridge is the recommended option for dApp integrated into Vite mobile wallet.
 By calling native-js bridge, the following actions are performed:
     - Request for sending transaction from application